 The Mackenzie Region is home to many holiday parks and managed campgrounds that offer all the amenities (spacious kitchens and hot showers!) plus a beautiful spot to park up for the night.
 Find these affordable and welcoming campgrounds by selecting “holiday park” on our accommodation page.

-To freedom camp in the Mackenzie District you must have a camper with fully self-contained toilet facilities.
+To responsible camp in the Mackenzie District you must have a camper with fully self-contained toilet facilities.
 To qualify, the camper’s toilet must be readily usable at all times, even with the bed made up.
-Your camper must also meet your ablution needs for a minimum of three days without requiring discharge of waste and without the occupants relying on external facilities.
+Your camper must also meet your ablution needs for a minimum of three days without requiring the discharge of waste and without the occupants relying on external facilities.

 Please note that campers can stay a maximum of three consecutive nights in these locations, and they are prohibited from camping within 20 metres of the lake shore.

 Popular responsible camping sites with no date restrictions include:

 All independent overnight/freedom campers must behave in an acceptable manner while camping in the Mackenzie Region.

 To learn about camping etiquette all around New Zealand go to Camping Our Way.